google-research/vet/README.md

 `--k_responses` is the number of responses per item.
 They can be annotators responses for human results or machine responses for machine results.

-`--num_trials` is the number of trials per experiment.
-Each trial contains `n_items * k_responses` samples for human, machine1 and machine2 results.
+`--num_samples` is the number of sample sets per experiment.
+Each set contains `n_items * k_responses` samples for human, machine1 and machine2 results.

 `--use_pickle` decides whether to save the sample data in pickle format.
 When set to false, the samples are saved in json format, which is more readable but less efficient in storage space.